yoon-so123/firecrawl-mcp-server/README.md

 - `enableWebSearch`: Enable web search for additional context
 - `includeSubdomains`: Include subdomains in extraction

 When using a self-hosted instance, the extraction will use your configured LLM.
-For cloud API, it uses FireCrawl's managed LLM service.
+For cloud API, it uses Firecrawl's managed LLM service.

 ### 7. Deep Research Tool (firecrawl_deep_research)

 Conduct deep web research on a query using intelligent crawling, search, and LLM analysis.

 ```json